Wednesday, March 25, 2020

 Click here to learn how to create WebApp in Azure Portal.

-Creating Azure pipelines in Azure DevOps
+Creating Azure Classic pipeline in Azure DevOps

 1. Now go to your visual studio project page --> https://dev.azure.com/